naritomo1984/Octane-renderer-script/README.md

 ![nodeSample](/nodeSample.PNG)

 Rendering
 1. Open the script window and locate the script "rendering.lua"
+2. Change the each path(images, obj files, frame number)
+3. Run the script.